litkeys/DraftCN/docs/architecture.md

 #### Technical Context

 The architecture supports a unique **template-based block system** where:
-- Block templates are developed as standalone TSX files with props interfaces
+- Block templates are manually defined and registered in a central registry
-- Templates are processed and registered in a central registry
+- Each template includes metadata, props interfaces, and React component definitions
 - Instances are created from templates with customized props
 - A global CSS file provides consistent styling across all blocks
-- Future iterations will support inline editing through component transformation
+- Templates are added to the registry by developers as needed

 This approach enables:
 - **Developer-friendly template creation** - Write standard React components